Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Apr 2026

-BMW factory floor integration planned — AEON deployed to the actual production floor at Leipzig.
+BMW factory floor integration — AEON deployed to the actual production floor at Leipzig.

 Summer 2026